mkumm/mkumm_blog/content/posts/recipe-spicy-sausage-and-rice/index.md

   - Cook look enough to render out some of the fat.
 - Add Smoked Paprika and cook for about a minute
 - Add rice and cook for about a minute.
-- Deglaze the pan with the white wine.
+- De glaze the pan with the white wine.
 - Add the stock and bring to boil.
 - Once boiling, bring the temperature down to a simmer.
 - Let simmer for about 15 minutes with the top off.
-Stiff occaisonally.
+Stiff occasionally.
 - Rice should taste mostly done (if not, cook an additional 5 minutes with the top on)
 - Once rice is done, add parslay and green onion and mix.